BradleyChatha/PersonalWebsite/PersonalWebsite/wwwroot/blogs/JsonSerialiser/post1.md

 ## Serialising primitive types

-To start off, let's begin with just having a D file that simply contains an empty main function and imports std.json :
+To start off let's begin with a simple D file that contains an empty main function, and imports std.json;:

 ```
 import std.json;